 "We couldn't touch him or hug him," said Angelica recounting the difficult months following her son Dylan's life-threating accident on Christmas Eve two years ago.
 Dylan, who was just over a year old at the time of the injury, suffered severe burns to his face and most of his body after an accident at home.

-After the accident, firefighters arrived at the scene and performed CPR on Dylan and he was rushed to the Emergency Department at Children's Hospital Colorado on the Anschutz Medical Campus.
+After the accident, firefighters arrived at the scene and performed CPR on Dylan and he was rushed to the Emergency Department at Children's Hospital Colorado Anschutz Medical Campus, Aurora.
 Doctors there told Angelica that Dylan probably would have died if he reached the hospital just a bit later.

 For the next five months, Dylan lived at Children's Colorado being treated for his burns.
 When he was released from the hospital and returned home, his recovery was just beginning and he couldn't stand or even sit up on his own.
-It was around this time that the burn team at the hospital referred Dylan to KidStreet.
+It was around this time that the burn team at the hospital referred Dylan to Children's Colorado KidStreet Therapy Care.

-Dylan's family was initially hesitant to send him to KidStreet for treatment for a number of reasons.
+Dylan's family was initially hesitant to send him to Children's Colorado KidStreet Therapy Care for treatment for a number of reasons.
 "His mom was afraid of how other kids would react to Dylan because of his appearance." said Karen Terry, RN, clinical manager at KidStreet.

-When Dylan began treatment at KidStreet he was quiet and reserved.
+When Dylan began treatment, he was quiet and reserved.
 "He'd been to hell and back and had to start over with so many things," said Terry.
 He had to learn to crawl again and he didn't like talking because it was painful.

 Dylan began to open up after starting treatment at KidStreet according to both his mom and caregivers.
 His interactions with other kids at the facility and his treatments increased his confidence and lessoned the fear and shyness he developed after the accident.